datopian/datahub-docs-tech/docs/developers/user-stories.md

 *As a Data Analyst, I want to update previously downloaded data package, so that I can work with the most recent data.*

-Question:

--   Is the version structure would have been problem for the user.
-As out directory structure is e.g “bits.datapackaged.com/metadata/core/demo-package/\_v/latest/\*”?
-If now how to

 ### Import DataPackage into Pandas

 TODO - like R